-Join Richard Harrington for an in-depth discussion in this video Adding video to a catalog, part of Working with Video in Lightroom.
+Join Richard Harrington for an in-depth discussion in this video Adding video to a catalog, part of Lightroom: Working with Video.

 Let's take a look at bringing clips in the Lightroom.
 The process is essentially identical to Photo, so that's the good news.
 But I'll give you a quick refresher on best practices.
 In Lightroom, I've made a new catalog, so my own photos aren't affected by the lesson.
 In the library module, you'll see the button for import, or you can also choose file import photos and video.
 You'll notice that this makes it very simple to bring the material in.
 In this case, let's start with a memory card.

 So I've already mounted one into the slot, and you see the folder there.
 You'll notice that this particular one is not showing a preview, so if you are working on a Windows machine that doesn't have Quicktime installed Just go to quicktime.com, it's a good idea to install this.
 You could uncheck adding yourself to Apple's email list.
 Let's quit light room, and we'll run the installer for QuickTime really quick.
 Alright.
 Now that I have QuickTime installed, I'll return to light room.

 I'll choose file.
 Import photos and video and navigate directly to a memory card.
 Now you see in this case the preview does correctly load.
 This particular clip must have used a Kodak that wasn't native to the Windows operating system.
 A Kodak is a compressor, decompressor.
 It's essentially the code inside the container.
 Video files by their nature are very large.
 So, by installing the correct codecs, we can decode those files.
 Think of it as an option within the actual format itself.